CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

    ./template.sh env
    ```
    This creates a `.env` file with pre-filled values.
-    - The `USRID` and `GRPID` are used to give the container user read/write access to the volumes that will be mounted
+    - The `USRID` and `GRPID` are used to give the container user read/write access to the storage that will be mounted
-      when the container is run, containing the code of the project, the data, and where you'll write your outputs.
+      when the container is run with a container setup that does not change the user namespace
+      (typically the case with rootful Docker and on the EPFL runai cluster).
-      Edit them so that they match the user permissions on the mounted volumes.
+      Edit them so that they match the user permissions on the mounted volumes, otherwise you can leave them as is.
       (If you're deploying locally, i.e., where you're building, these values should be filled correctly by default.)

       (**EPFL Note:** _These should match the permissions on your lab's shared storage when mounting from there